-Instead Trading Parties decide on the level of Credit Cover that they wish to provide, and credit checking is intended to ensure that a Trading Party cannot accumulate a debt over the twenty-nine day period that exceeds the amount of Credit Cover provided.
+Instead Trading Parties decide on the level of Credit Cover that they wish to provide based on their Trading characteristics, and credit checking is intended to ensure that a Trading Party cannot accumulate a debt over the twenty-nine day period that exceeds the amount of Credit Cover provided.

 The Credit Default processes are triggered when a Party’s Credit Cover Percentage (CCP) exceeds a number of thresholds.
 The Level 1 Credit Default process is triggered when the CCP exceeds 80% and the Level 2 Credit Default process is triggered when the CCP exceeds 90%.

-If a Party enters Credit Default a notice will be published by the Energy Contract Volume Aggregation Agent (ECVAA) on the Balancing Mechanism Reporting Service (BMRS).
-The Party’s trades may also be rejected by the ECVAA system.
+If a Party enters Credit Default a notice will be published by the Energy Contract Volume Aggregation Agent (ECVAA) on the Balancing Mechanism Reporting Service (BMRS) and will remain on the website for 14 calendar days.

 If a BSC Party believes that its Credit Cover Percentage is not accurate, then the Party can submit evidence to ELEXON to be considered for Material Doubt.
-More information on the circumstances under which a Party can claim material doubt can be found in the Material Doubt Guidance.